Ikaria: Medieval Era

-In the 14th century CE, Icaria was part of the Republic of Genoa's possessions in the Aegean.
-At some point during this period the Icarians destroyed their own ports to prevent the landing of unwanted visitors.
-According to local historians, the Icarians, based on their own designs, built seven watchtowers along the coastlines.
+In the 14th century CE, Ikaria was part of the Republic of Genoa's possessions in the Aegean.
+At some point during this period the Ikarians destroyed their own ports to prevent the landing of unwanted visitors.
+According to local historians, the Ikarians, based on their own designs, built seven watchtowers along the coastlines.
 Once an unknown or enemy vessel appeared, the observers would at once light a fire at the top and run to a tank which was always filled with water.
 A wooden plug located at the base was pulled, and water would flow.
 The guards of the other watchtowers were alerted by the fire and repeated the process.
 In the inner side of each tower's tank are marks identical to the ones measuring volumes in flasks.
 Each one of these marks was labelled with a different message on it, such as "pirate attack" or "unknown ship approaching".
 Once the water level reached the mark signifying the appropriate message, the messengers would place the plug back on the tank and put out the fire, so that each of the other towers could decode the size and gravity of the incoming danger.
 The watchtowers on the island's heights, such as the one in Drakano, were part of the islands' communication network since the time of the Delian League.

-At the same time the Icarians rarely built their houses in the form prevalent today.
+At the same time the Ikarians rarely built their houses in the form prevalent today.
 Each house was low, had a single room, a roof of stone slabs, and was distant from neighbouring ones.
 It had a single low door and the sea-facing side was protected with tall walls, while there was an opening on the roof (locally called the Anefantis).
 Because a chimney with smoke could betray the house's location, it was often sealed.
 Smoke was poured through the roof slabs without being visible, while simultaneously clearing the wooden roof supports of insects.
 Rooms featured the bare necessities, such as a grinding stone and a cauldron.
 Traditionally, people would sleep on the floor and hide their belongings in the walls.
 Men and women wore almost the same clothing: sewn woollen skirts for women, a type of fustanella for the men.
 Later on the vest came to be worn by men and women.
-This frugal way of living contributed to the famed Icarian longevity and the absence of distinct social classes.
+This frugal way of living contributed to the famed Ikarian longevity and the absence of distinct social classes.
 Each house was self-sufficient, using the living space around it for the cultivation of the necessary things, women contributed in work and social life.
 Villages were slowly created by descendants of an original family which gradually spread.
 Despite the sparse population, societal integrity was large.
 There were the panigiria (traditional festivals featuring dances, music and consumption of local products), team labor and elder councils who would take the decisions.
 This unique way of life and architecture was preserved until the end of the 19th century, with many elements surviving until today.